abbyazari/vSWIM/README.md

 #### Test Set

-- Poor model performance is a function of distance to a true (spacecraft measured) value.
+- Model performance is a function of distance to a true (spacecraft measured) value.
 The test set then was designed to have the same distribution of data gaps as a final predicted proxy sampled at an hour cadence.
 All the following performance estimates are based on this test dataset.

 #### Performance of Mean Prediction, $\mu$